District Planning - Phase 3: Gather Input and Edit Draft Plans (Fall 2023)

 • On District Context – Development Considerations Map 4, one of the listed considerations is "Water Network Capacity."
 In this context, is the consideration that capacity is too low (i.e. would need to be upgraded to allow for development) or too high (i.e. could accommodate new development with no upgrades and/or would require development to meet an acceptable flow standard)?

-DMB asked about 1 month ago
+DMB asked 6 months ago

 Thank you for your question!
 “Water Network Capacity” on the Development Considerations Map 4 indicates areas where water capacity may be too low to accommodate higher density development at this time.
 When the City receives an application for new development, City staff confirms with EPCOR whether the existing infrastructure can support the proposed development during either the Subdivision or Development Permit stage of the development process.
 If capacity upgrades are necessary for new development, the City enters into a Servicing Agreement with the developer, who is responsible for the upgrades.
 If a developer does not agree to upgrade the infrastructure, then a development permit is not issued or, alternatively, the subdivision endorsement/registration does not occur.
 Upgrades may involve road construction or other off-site construction activities.